Tony Glover (NASCAR)

 Anthony Glover (born April 17, 1957 in Kingsport, Tennessee) is an American race mechanic, crew chief, and manager.
 He has won the Daytona 500 three times as a crew chief in the NASCAR Sprint Cup Series.
-He is the son of former NASCAR Late Model Sportsman champion Gene Glover and most recently served as the crew chief of the #33 Circle Sport Chevrolet in the NASCAR Sprint Cup Series.
+He is the son of former NASCAR Late Model Sportsman champion Gene Glover and most recently served as the crew chief of the No. 33 Circle Sport Chevrolet in the NASCAR Sprint Cup Series.
 He is currently the director of NASCAR's Touring Series, a position he has held since July 30, 2013.

 Morgan-McClure

 Glover's career began at the age of sixteen, working as the crew chief on his father's Late Model Sportsman pit crew.
 In 1983, he took a similar position with the Winston Cup team Morgan-McClure Motorsports's #4 Chevrolet entry, where he would remain for fourteen years.
 After seven seasons, Glover and Morgan-McClure earned their first Cup victory with Ernie Irvan at Bristol Motor Speedway in 1990.
 They followed that up with a victory in the 1991 Daytona 500.
 After accumulating five more victories together, Irvan departed Morgan-McClure for Robert Yates Racing.
 He would be replaced for the 1994 season by Sterling Marlin who won the Daytona 500 with Glover in their first outing together.
 Glover and Marlin would repeat that Daytona victory in 1995 and accumulated four additional wins over the next two seasons.